-Five rats were fed $[^{45}Ca]$ Calcium Carbonate (dose = 0.3 g/kg body weight) in feed for 3 days.
-The strain of rats tested was not stated.
+Five rats were fed $[^{45}Ca]$ Calcium Carbonate (dose = 0.3 g/kg body weight) in feed for 3 days. $^{23}$ The strain of rats tested was not identified.
 All of the animals remained healthy.

-In a 4-week toxicity study, groups of 10 male and 10 female SPF-bred Wistar rats (CpB:WU;Wistar random) were fed unsupplemented rodent diet (control) or this diet containing 2% or 4% Potassium Bicarbonate.
+In a 4-week toxicity study, groups of 10 male and 10 female SPF-bred Wistar rats (CpB:WU;Wistar random) were fed unsupplemented rodent diet (control) or a diet containing 2% or 4% Potassium Bicarbonate.
 The animals were killed at the end of the study.
 None of the animals died during the study, and no treatment-related abnormalities were reported.
 There were no consistent or treatment-related effects on red blood cell variables, clotting potential or total and differential white blood cell counts in any of the groups.
-The relative kidney weight (relative to body weight) was increased, however, this finding was not consistent or considered to be dose-related.
+The relative kidney weight (relative to body weight) was increased; however, this finding was not consistent or considered to be dose-related.
 At necropsy, macroscopic examination did not reveal any significant differences among test and control groups, except for macroscopic lesions in the urinary bladder of some rats.
-Most histopathological changes observed were considered equally distributed among the treatment groups and the controls, and represented normal background pathology for rats of this strain and age.
+Most of the histopathological changes observed represented background pathology that is normal for SPF-bred Wistar rats (CpB:WU;Wistar random).